 If the veterinary field didn't exist, what career would you pursue?

-Students said most interesting question asked at Auburn University College of Veterinary Medicine discussed a variety of topics including handling difficult clients, balancing tasks, opinion on live animals in labs, and future career goals.
-The interview format may have been an MMI with potential nondisclosure agreements in place, as some responses mentioned a structured interview setup and restrictions on sharing specific questions.
+Students said the most interesting question asked at Auburn University College of Veterinary Medicine discussed a variety of topics, including handling challenging clients, balancing tasks, ethical dilemmas like euthanasia, the use of live animals in labs, and personal motivations for pursuing veterinary medicine.
+Some responses indicated the interview format may have been an MMI, with nondisclosure agreements possibly in place.

 What would you do if a client who has repeatedly ignored your veterinary advice came back in to have their animal seen again?